Person fährt bergab mit Gravelbike im Sonnenuntergang

 Learn more

-Real gravel enthusiasts might be able to complete the challenging tour through the Rureifel in one day.
-But that would be far too bad!
-Because the tour around the shimmering blue Lake Rursee is not just a sporting highlight and requires a good level of fitness.
-The real stars of the tour are the wild and romantic nature of the Eifel National Park, the beautiful half-timbered community of Monschau and the idyllic valleys and picturesque villages.
+True gravel enthusiasts might well complete this challenging tour through the Rureifel in a single day.
+But that would be a real shame!
+After all, cycling around the shimmering blue Rursee is not just a sporting highlight – it also requires a good level of fitness.
+The real stars of the tour are the wild and romantic natural landscape of the Eifel National Park, the beautiful half-timbered town of Monschau, and the idyllic valleys and picturesque villages.
 They all deserve more than just a quick glance.
-Perfect views in two senses for a varied, sporty and ambitious cycling holiday in the Eifel.
+So, perfect views in both senses of the word for a varied, physically challenging cycling holiday in the Eifel.

 Learn more